Apartments to rent in Glasgow

 Rent and deposit

-Dandara will collect the first month’s rent and 6 week's rent as a security deposit in cleared funds before the start of any tenancy.
+Dandara will collect the first month’s rent and 2 month's rent as a security deposit in cleared funds before the start of any tenancy.
 Please note that if you are paying the rental amount in advance we will require two months rent as a security deposit.
 A monthly standing order mandate will need to be set up to collect your monthly rent.
 Deposits will be held by Letting Protection Scotland (LPS).

 Local authority and Utility Companies will be advised at the commencement of the tenancy and Dandara will provide necessary meter readings.
 Finally, Dandara will provide you with the relevant keys and check you into the property.